FAQs

 Is There a Cost Associated With The Hillman Academy?

 Participants in the Hillman Academy receive free tuition for the seven to eight weeks of the summer program.
 Students are encouraged to bring their own lunch.
 Stipend eligible students receive additional money to purchase lunch from the hospital cafeteria and surrounding restaurants.
-Those who choose to stay in a University of Pittsburgh dormitory are responsible for the cost of room, board, security, and activities which amounts to $7,000.
-However, fully-funded dormitory housing may be available to a limited number of stipend-awarded scholars considered to be underrepresented in the biomedical sciences.
 To view the criteria for stipend eligibility, see “What is a stipend, and who is eligible for one?” below.

 What is a Stipend, and Who is Eligible for One?